bolianchen/unsupervised-depth-predictors/README.md

 # Unsupervised Depth Predictors
 ## Introduction
 We are developing an algorithm prototype to estimate depth for advanced driver-assistance systems (ADAS).
-A branch of unsupervised deep learning methods pioneered by SfMLearner seems promising due to the lack of lidars or stereo cameras on our systems.
-Eventually, we also like to tackle the artifacts caused by relative motions of objects to the camera.
-For the purpose, this repository aims to facilitate the use of several Google's publications by revising and reorganizing their official codes.
+For the purpose, we include several Google's publications in this repository, which follows SfMLearner but involving innovative elements to deal with relative motions.
+Their official codes are revised and reorganized to facilitate the usage.

 <details><summary><strong>struct2depth</strong></summary>
 <p>